3mcd/javelin/docs-src/content/ecs/world.md

 const world = createWorld()
 ```

-## Registering Systems
+## Systems

+Systems in Javelin are simple functions that can be registered with a world to be executed each tick.
+They are discussed at length in the [Systems](/ecs/systems) section.

-There are two ways to register a system.
+There are two ways to register a system with a world.
 Either use the `systems` property in the options object passed to `createWorld`:

 ```ts
 createWorld({